 You may ask, what is intriguing about Rice?
 We in India have rice as a staple and use it in every possible way, so what's new?
 Well, Black Rice is new, at least to me.
-The colour, the texture, the taste, the aroma when its bubbling on the stove….
+The colour, the texture, the taste, the aroma when its bubbling on the stove...

 Black rice may not be Black, it could be pinkish, brown, purple, grey, or shades in between.
 And of course, black!
 When cooked, some varieties may be glutinous and sticky, due to high levels of amylopectin ( a major component of starch, and made up of glucose units).
 The black colouring is due the presence of large amounts of anthocyanin, which is what makes for colourful purple grapes, blueberries, aubergine ..
 You get the picture?

-Like I always say, do check with your doctor for the individual suitability or otherwise of consuming any of these items, however healthy they are said to be, specially when being treated for any illness.
+Like I always say, do check with your doctor for the individual suitability or otherwise of consuming any of these items, however 'healthy' they are said to be, specially when being treated for any illness.

 Superfood Black Rice is rich in disease fighting antioxidants, contains vitamins like B1, B2, folic acid; essential amino acids such as lysine, tryptophan; minerals including iron, copper, zinc, calcium and phosphorus; anthocyanin- said to help lower the risk of heart attacks by preventing plaques from building up in the arteries, as well as to fight cancer; research is going on to support the view that consumption of black rice can prevent Alzheimer's Disease, Diabetes and even Cancer.
 Low in calories, high in flavonoid phytonutrients, and a rich source of fibre as well as Vitamin E. Reference: Purple Rice Health Benefits

 The quantities listed here are indicative, you could adjust the ingredients to your taste while making the Dressing.
 For the Black Rice Salad, I used gorgeous Black cherry tomatoes (which are green when you slice them), Red tomatoes, Yellow peppers, Bok Choy, Sorrel and a variety of herbs.
 Any other greens could be substituted.
 And you could use pine nuts or walnuts instead of the almonds.

 I dry the salad greens and herbs in a salad spinner.
 If you make salads frequently, it would be good to invest in a sturdy salad spinner which lasts for some years.
 I use an Ikea salad spinner and its been value for money.
-Its amazing how much water is shaken off the leaves fo lettuces and other greens, and my salads are now not soggy at all when I add the greens.
+Its amazing how much water is shaken off the leaves of lettuces and other greens, and my salads are now not soggy at all when I add the greens.